-Philippine Nurses Association of Arizona envisions to be the premier Filipino-American professional nursing organization of choice in Arizona.
+The Philippine Nurses Association of Arizona envisions being the premier Filipino-American professional nursing organization of choice in Arizona.

-Promote activities which will unify the Filipino-American nurses in Arizona.
+- Promote activities that will unify the Filipino-American nurses in Arizona

-Collaborate with professional organizations and agencies in developing and implementing programs relevant to nursing practice, education, and research.
+- Collaborate with professional organizations and agencies in developing and implementing programs relevant to the nursing practice, education, and research

-Participate actively in community activities which directly and indirectly impact nursing and health care.
+- Participate actively in community activities that directly and indirectly impact nursing and health care

 A Message from the President

-Two significant milestones occurred on May 30th 2020.
-First, it was the day that SpaceX successfully launched 2 U.S. astronauts to the International Space Station since 2011.
+Two significant milestones occurred on May 30th, 2020.
+First, it was the day that SpaceX successfully launched two U.S. astronauts to the International Space Station since 2011.
 It was also the first time that we held our online Installation of Officers due to COVID-19.

 This pandemic created a global tsunami, disrupting our normal ways of living.
-In 2019, the World Health Organization declared 2020 as the International Year of the Nurse and Midwives, in recognition of the anniversary of the birth of Florence Nightingale, the founder of nursing.
-2020 is the year that we were to celebrate us and our contributions around the globe.
-However, the pandemic is not resulting to a jubilant celebration, but rather a global recognition of the important work of what we do every day.
-200 years later, we continue to embody the spirit of Florence Nightingale as we courageously battle and selflessly nurse our patients, friends, and family members affected by COVID-19.
-I would like to extend my deepest appreciation to each and every one for your important work.
+In 2019, the World Health Organization declared 2020 as the International Year of the Nurse and Midwives in recognition of the anniversary of the birth of Florence Nightingale, the founder of nursing.
+The year 2020 is when we were to celebrate ourselves and our contributions around the globe.
+However, the pandemic is not resulting in a jubilant celebration but a global recognition of the important work of what we do every day.
+Around 200 years later, we continue to embody the spirit of Florence Nightingale as we courageously battle and selflessly nurse our patients, friends, and family members affected by COVID-19.
+I would like to extend my deepest appreciation to each one for your important work.

 After careful reflection, my theme is, “together as 1 by reflecting, engaging, and making a difference,” in order to uphold the mission, vision, and goals of PNAAZ.
-My favorite quote is “be the change that you wish to see in the world,” by Mahatma Gandhi.
-So, just imagine what we can accomplish if we all work together as 1 to make a difference to benefit our patients, colleagues, nursing, PNAAZ, PNAA our mother organization, and our local, national, and international communities.
+My favorite quote is “Be the change that you wish to see in the world” by Mahatma Gandhi.
+So, just imagine what we can accomplish if we all work together as one to make a difference to benefit our patients, colleagues, nurses, PNAAZ, PNAA our mother organization, and our local, national, and international communities.

 I look forward to working with you.